Experienced Lawyers Representing Drivers Who Have Been Distracted in San Mateo, CA

 Drivers have to contend with many hazards on the road.
 California traffic is notorious, and aggressive driving, road hazards, construction, inclement weather, and other issues can make driving dangerous.
 However, statistics seem to indicate that the biggest danger is other drivers, especially those who are not paying attention to the road.
 Distracted driving is a serious issue, responsible for thousands of injuries and deaths every year.
 Anyone injured in a distracted driving accident in San Mateo needs reliable legal representation to secure compensation for losses.
-The San Mateo car accident lawyers at Walkup, Melodia, Kelly & Schoenberger are here to help you and your family.
+A San Mateo Distracted Driving Accident Attorney at Walkup, Melodia, Kelly & Schoenberger are here to help you and your family.

 What is Distracted Driving?